-My boys are in their late teens now, and as such it is as easy to get them to do some chores as it is to coax ketchup from a bottle.
-Several days ago we badgered them into cleaning the windows.
+When my boys were teenagers, we badgered them into cleaning the windows one day.
 Come dinnertime, our family seated round the table, the brothers began—as all brothers do—to give each other grief about the day’s work.
 Sam and Luke had each taken halves of a divided window in the dining room; Sam was now bragging about how much cleaner his side was, appealing to the evidence like a trial attorney.
 We turned our attention toward the window in question—at that exact moment a robin smacked into Luke’s pane, fell to the ground stunned, shook itself, and flew away.
 We looked at one another, mouths open, eyebrows raised, and burst into laughter.

 Nature had voted.
 God had voted.